ng-daniel/mnist_convolutional_nn/README.md

 ###### *Program output when running `train.py` and saving the model to the `models` directory.
 Results differ slightly from the notebook model due to inherent unpredictability in the training process.*

 ## Conclusions
-By learning how to build, train, and evaluate a neural network from the ground up, I've developed and applied foundational skills and knowledge of machine learning.
-Though this was a fun project, learning everything by myself through online resources was extremely difficult and took up a lot of my time (like, too much)!
+By learning how to build, train, and evaluate a neural network from the ground up, I've gained the foundational machine learning skills and knowledge necessary to pursue more complex and impact-driven endeavors.

+Though this was a fun project, learning everything by myself through online resources was extremely difficult and took up a lot of my time (way too much time).
 I look forward to continuing my learning by putting my abilities to practical use through independent data science projects and, more importantly, working with teams to solve real problems with machine learning.

 It's not often I feel this way, but I'm really excited about what the future has in store!